-Transmission System Guidelines 🕜 Xcel Energy Xcel Energy Operating Companies Interconnection Guidelines For Transmission Interconnected Producer-Owned Generation Greater Than 20 MW Version:13.
-0 File Name : XEL-POL-TransmissionInterconnectionGuidelineGreat20MW Version 13.doc Page 32 of 81
+Transmission System Guidelines O Xcel Energy [] Xcel Energy Operating Companies Interconnection Guidelines for Transmission Interconnected Producer-Owned Generation Greater Than 20 MW Version:16.0 File Name: XEL-POL-TransmissionInterconne ectionGuidelineGreat20MW v16.doc Page 30 of 93

-Voltage Regulator (AVR) open circuit 2% and 5% step response tests).
+The Interconnection Customer and the Transmission Provider must work jointly and provide results, prior to the generator's in-service date and as required by changes in system conditions, which clearly show whether or not power system stabilizers or equivalent devices are required on the generator(s) in question.
+The Interconnection Customer must provide results from field tests, such as Automatic Voltage Regulator (AVR) open circuit 2% and 5% step response tests).
 The Transmission Provider shall provide dynamic stability and/or small signal stability study results.
 These results should provide evidence of high generator relative participation (relative participation factors greater than 0.1 or 10%) in a range of local, inter-plant and inter-area modes (0.1 to 2.0 Hz).